cxw42/do-not-self-host/ngbasm.md

 Example:

     .const foo 42
-    .lit foo    ; equivalent to .lit 42
+    lit foo    ; equivalent to lit 42

 ### Technical Notes

 ngbasm has a trivial parser.
 In deciding how to deal with a line, it will first strip it to its core elements, then proceed.
 So given a line like:

-    .lit 100 ... push 100 to the stack! ...
+    lit 100 ... push 100 to the stack! ...

-ngbasm will take the first token (*.lit*) to identify the instruction and the second token for the value.
+ngbasm will take the first token (*lit*) to identify the instruction and the second token for the value.
 The rest is ignored.

 For instructions (not labels or directives), any argument will be assembled